Modernize your open source data processing

 The best of open source with the best of Google Cloud

-Dataproc lets you take the open source tools, algorithms, and programming languages that you use today but makes it easy to apply them on cloud-scale datasets.
+Dataproc lets you take the open source tools, algorithms, and programming languages that you use today, but makes it easy to apply them on cloud-scale datasets.
 At the same time, Dataproc has out-of-the-box integration with the rest of the Google Cloud analytics, database, and AI ecosystem.
-Data scientists and engineers can quickly access data and build data application connecting Dataproc to BigQuery, AI Platform, Cloud Spanner, Pub/Sub, or Data Fusion.
+Data scientists and engineers can quickly access data and build data applications connecting Dataproc to BigQuery, Vertex AI, Cloud Spanner, Pub/Sub, or Data Fusion.

 Dataproc provides Wayfair high-performance, low-maintenance access to unstructured data at scale.

 Twitter moved from on-premises Hadoop to Google Cloud to more cost-effectively store and query data.